 Second, maybe he was looking for clues as to what Trewlany’s first prophecy meant when she said that Harry (or Neville, but nevermind that) has the “power the Dark Lord knows not.”
 That certainly makes sense given the previous section, but the timing seems weird.
 Ogden was at least 20 years old when he visited the Gaunts in 1925 — and probably much older, given his title of Head of the Magical Law Enforcement Squad — and the prophecy wasn’t until 1980 (and Harry wasn’t marked as the survivor for a year after that).
 At best, Ogden was 75 or so.
 Most likely, he was long dead.
 4 (In HBP, Dumbledore tells Harry that Ogden “died some time ago, but not before I had tracked him down and persuaded him to confide these recollections to me.”)
 It’s plausible, but it really requires you to force the math.

 And finally, Dumbledore had no idea what he was looking for but figured it was worth the look.
 We generally think of that as a good idea: when you’re dealing with the Dark Lord, leave no stone unturned, right?
-But that’s not consistent with what we already know — Dumbledore began his investigation into Voldemort’s past in 1943 if not before, as established by when he obtain Morfin Gaunt’s memory.
+But that’s not consistent with what we already know — Dumbledore began his investigation into Voldemort’s past starting with the Voldemort of 1943 if not before, as also established by Morfin Gaunt’s memory.

 So that leads us to a question: